Skip navigation links

 3. If you are not exhibiting symptoms and test negative, you do not need to quarantine and can come to the workplace.

-4. If you develop symptoms at any point, get tested and isolate until you receive your results*.
+4. If you develop symptoms at any point, get tested.

 *Given the chance of a false negative home Covid-19 antigen test, it is recommended to test again in 48 hours.